mistersender/enforcedCFOO/README.md

 * `numberSetter`

 ### HashSets
-A HashSet is an array of entities with a defined contract to check against.
+A HashSet is an array of objects with a defined contract to check against.
 For example, if I need to have a list of delivery options, I may have an array of `deliveryOptionContracts` that contains the deliver by date, the cost, and an id.
 Setting this into a HashSet allows us to check against a predefined hash and ensure the data is reliable.
 HashSets have their own functions to work with them:

 #### `hashset(contract)`
 creates a `hashset` with the passed in contract to check against.
 This is what should be used in contract creation.
 For example, a contract that wants to use a hashset should read: